0dan0/qr/docs/control/overlays/README.md

         }
 </style>

-# Add An Overlay to Video
+# Add an Overlay to Video

 This is more for security applications like a dash cam setup, rather than creative application, as it will modify the video image with text that can't be removed.